kingkorf/iris/README.md

 - [ ] Extend, test and publish to the public the Iris' cmd.

-### Donations
+## Donations

-I am a student at the [University of Central Macedonia](http://teiser.gr/), therefore I have no income value.
+I am a student at the [University of Central Macedonia](http://teiser.gr/index.php?lang=en).emit I spend all my time in the construction of Iris Web Framework, therefore I have no income value.

-From a younger age I have dedicated all my time to various open source projects, including, my lovely child, Iris.

-**If and only if** you think that any information you obtained here is worth something  and you are willing to pay for it(and you can afford it),  feel free to send any amount through paypal
+If you think that any information you obtained here is worth something and you are willing to pay for it, feel free to send any amount through paypal.

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=makis%40ideopod%2ecom&lc=GR&item_name=Iris%20web%20framework&item_number=iriswebframeworkdonationid2016&amount=2%2e00&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

-### License
+## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 License can be found [here](https://github.com/kataras/iris/blob/master/LICENSE).